botaojia/simplex/README.md

 2. Nonlinear-Least-Square fit (nls-fit).
 A well-known algorithm to do nls-fit is called Gauss-Newton algorithm.
 Some famous statistics tools have Gauss-Newton algorithm built-in.
 However, the algorithm requires the calculation of the "score vector", which is the partial derivative with respect to each parameters.
 Using the simplex algorithm, we can easily implement the nls-fit without worrying about if the original model has continuous derivative or not.
 The target function for nls-fit is the RSS (residual sum of squares). i.e. we have a function Y=X*beta, where X is the predictor.
 We have a set of measurement on Y --- Ym.
 Then RSS=sum{ (Y-Ym) *(Y-Ym) } and our goal is to find a beta to minimize the RSS.
 The following formula shows a function that nonlinearly relates to the variable "lambda".

 ![image](https://github.com/botaojia/simplex/blob/master/sinc_formula.png)

-Source code for the above formula function definition is at [spectrum_RSS.cpp](https://github.com/botaojia/simplex/blob/master/spectrum_RSS.cpp).
+Source code for the above function definition is at [spectrum_RSS.cpp](https://github.com/botaojia/simplex/blob/master/spectrum_RSS.cpp).

 The parameters need to be found out are: